SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: The Benchmark

 Scientific communication follows a natural simplification hierarchy.
 We formalize this as four granularity levels $\mathcal{G} = \{G_1, G_2, G_3, G_4\}$: Full Text ($G_1$) contains complete paper content, Abstract ($G_2$) provides an author-written summary, Key Contributions ($G_3$) lists itemized core novelties, and TL;DR ($G_4$) offers an extreme summary for rapid browsing.

 As shown in Table~\ref{tab:text_length}, this hierarchy spans from 12,263 words in full text to 20 words in TL;DR, achieving a compression ratio exceeding 600:1.
-We define a unified hierarchical summarization task: given the full text ($G_1$), jointly generate outputs at three target granularities, namely Abstract ($G_2$), Key Contributions ($G_3$), and TL;DR ($G_4$).
-This multi-target formulation evaluates models' ability to produce coherent simplifications across varying compression ratios within a single inference pass.
+We define a hierarchical summarization task: given the full text ($G_1$), generate outputs at three target granularities, namely Abstract ($G_2$), Key Contributions ($G_3$), and TL;DR ($G_4$).
+Cross-level consistency is evaluated post-hoc via entailment analysis (\S\ref{sec:experiments}).
 For the TL;DR evaluation, we use the subset of 21,295 papers with author-provided ground truth, covering 47.4\% of the corpus.